ScanPapyrus features articles

-Scanning documents to PDF and books to DjVu
+Scan documents to PDF, books to DjVu and photos to JPG.

 How to edit a PDF file